-If the financial statements are not submitted to the licensor within the defined deadline.

-If the licence applicant submits financial statements, within the defined deadline, that do not meet the minimum requirements for the content and accounting.

-Having read and considered the financial statements, the licensor must assess it according to the points below:

-- If in the opinion of the licensor there is significant doubt in respect of going concern, then the licence may be refused, unless additional documentary evidence demonstrating the licence applicant's ability to continue as a going concern until at least the end of the season to be licensed has been provided to, and assessed by, the licensor to his satisfaction. - If in the opinion of the licensor there is significant doubt in respect of a matter other than going concern, then the licensor must consider the implications of the modification for club licensing purposes.
+- 1) If the financial statements are not submitted to the licensor within the defined deadline. - 2) If the licence applicant submits financial statements, within the defined deadline, that do not meet the minimum requirements for the content and accounting. - Having read and considered the financial statements, the licensor must assess it according to the points below: - 3) If in the opinion of the licensor there is significant doubt in respect of going concern, then the licence may be refused, unless additional documentary evidence demonstrating the licence applicant's ability to continue as a going concern until at least the end of the season to be licensed has been provided to, and assessed by, the licensor to his satisfaction. - 4) If in the opinion of the licensor there is significant doubt in respect of a matter other than going concern, then the licensor must consider the implications of the modification for club licensing purposes.
 The licence may be refused, unless additional documentary evidence is provided to, and assessed by, the licensor to his satisfaction.

-No. Grade Description No. Grade Description F.04 A LETTER OF SUPPORT If the licence applicant's financial information exhibits certain warning signs in respect of going concern or a matter other than going concern, then the licence applicant is required to submit individual Financial Letters of Support from creditors and persons providing financial support to the licence applicant.
+F.04 A LETTER OF SUPPORT

+If the licence applicant's financial information exhibits certain warning signs in respect of going concern or a matter other than going concern, then the licence applicant is required to submit individual Financial Letters of Support from creditors and persons providing financial support to the licence applicant.
 Furthermore, the licence applicant may also have to detail in writing the premise on which it considers itself capable of continuing as a going concern until the end of the licence season.

-F.06 A NO OVERDUE PAYABLES I The licence applicant mus has no overdue payables in contractual and legal oblig 2023 preceding the licence Payables are not considerer regulations if the licence a by 31 March preceding the • they have been fully se In respect of the review of the financial information submitted in F.02, the licensor shall, at its discretion, request and direct the licence applicant to submit Financial Letter(s) of Support as detailed above. they have been deferred they are subject to leg No. Grade Description authority and the licer contesting the claim o F.05 The has oblig 202 Paya trans the fulfi cont Tran NO OVERDUE PAYABLES TOWARDS FOOTBALL CLUBS the claim is manifestly The licence applicant must prove that as at the 31 March 2023 it has no overdue payables towards other football clubs as a result of obligations arising from transfers due to be paid by the 28 February 2023 preceding the licensing season. overdue payables towards other football clubs as a result of ons arising from transfers due to be paid by the 28 February All employees that have we period from 1 January 202 who have left their post du Payables are those amounts due to football clubs as a result of transfers of professional players (as defined in the FIFA Regulations on the Status and Transfer of Players), including any amount due upon fulfilment of certain conditions; training compensation and solidarity contributions as defined in the FIFA Regulations on the Status and Transfer of Players, as well as any joint and several liability decided by a competent authority for the termination of a contract by a player. the licence applicant's Em Signed confirmation must employee at the time of le all its financial obligations the employee.
-Where signe payroll documentation mu- have been made.
-Payables are not considered as overdue within the meaning of these regulations if the licence applicant (i.e. debtor club) is able to prove by 31 March preceding the licence season that: Written deferment agreem amounts owed and applica MUST also be included. they have been fully settled; The IFA reserves the right, • they have been deferred in writing by mutual agreement; clarification and confirmat such deferment agreement they are subject to legal proceedings submitted to a competent authority and the licence applicant has established reasons for contesting the claim or proceedings which have been opened.
-No. Grade Description contesting the claim or proceedings which have been opened;the claim is manifestly unfounded.
-F.07 Α NO OVERDUE PAYABLES The licence applicant mus The licence applicant must prepare and submit to the licensor a transfer payables table disclosing all transfer activities (incl. loans)
+In respect of the review of the financial information submitted in F.02, the licensor shall, at its discretion, request and direct the licence applicant to submit Financial Letter(s) of Support as detailed above.

+F.05 A NO OVERDUE PAYABLES TOWARDS FOOTBALL CLUBS

+The licence applicant must prove that as at the 31 March 2023 it has no overdue payables towards other football clubs as a result of obligations arising from transfers due to be paid by the 28 February 2023 preceding the licensing season.

+Payables are those amounts due to football clubs as a result of transfers of professional players (as defined in the FIFA Regulations on the Status and Transfer of Players), including any amount due upon fulfilment of certain conditions; training compensation and solidarity contributions as defined in the FIFA Regulations on the Status and Transfer of Players, as well as any joint and several liability decided by a competent authority for the termination of a contract by a player.

+Payables are not considered as overdue within the meaning of these regulations if the licence applicant (i.e. debtor club) is able to prove by 31 March preceding the licence season that:

+- they have been fully settled; - they have been deferred in writing by mutual agreement; - they are subject to legal proceedings submitted to a competent authority and the licence applicant has established reasons for contesting the claim or proceedings which have been opened; - the claim is manifestly unfounded.

-into the licence applicant only, undertaken up to 28 February 2023 and irrespective of whether there is an amount outstanding to be paid at 28 February 2023.
+The licence applicant must prepare and submit to the licensor a transfer payables table disclosing all transfer activities (incl. loans) into the licence applicant only, undertaken up to 28 February 2023 and irrespective of whether there is an amount outstanding to be paid at 28 February 2023.
 It must be prepared even if there have been no transfers/ loans during the relevant period.